top of page

 In 2022, it became clear that the gradual easing of the coronavirus pandemic would by no means bring the planet's development into calmer waters.
 With Russia's attack on Ukraine, the war returned to Europe.
 Supply chains were shaken again, inflation replaced many years of price stability and a massive energy price crisis made the need for an independent energy supply the most important component of the energy transition in the economy.

 A time that is rich in external influencing factors requires decisions to be made with foresight.
-The Berndorf companies were so successful in this respect that the Group was able to further improve on its recent excellent results in 2022.
 Necessary investments in energy independence were possible from our own resources.
-For example, the subsidiary Venturetec Rotating Systems at the Group's most modern site in Kaufbeuren already covers half of its electricity requirements from its own resources thanks to photovoltaics.
+For example, the subsidiary Venturetec Rotating Systems at the Group's site in Kaufbeuren, which was opened in 2020, already covers half of its electricity requirements from its own resources thanks to photovoltaics.
 Berndorf AG's parent site in Lower Austria is the third-largest business electricity generator in the country.

 Photovoltaik BAG